cronn/cucumber-junit5-selenium-example/README.md

 - `height`: The height of the browser window.
 Defaults to `1024`.
 - `device`: If specified, overwrites `width` and `height` with the selected device preset.
 Allows `mobile`, `tablet`, and `desktop`.
 - `timeout`: The default timeout which is used during page/script loading.
 Defaults to 15 (seconds).
+- `headless`: Controls whether browsers should be executed headless.
+Defaults to `true`, watch your browser at work with `false` or any other value.

 Define them while calling Gradle like this: